-- Regular and prompt attendance is required for all classes. - Attendance is required for all school-wide activities (i.e., liturgies, class meetings, etc.). - Attendance is mandatory for special assemblies (i.e., Career Day, Mercy Day, etc.).
+- Regular and prompt attendance is required for all classes. - Attendance is required for all school-wide activities (i.e., liturgies, class meetings, sports day etc.). - Attendance is mandatory for special assemblies (i.e., Career Day, Mercy Day, etc.).
 A student who is absent for these events must have a valid excuse from parent/guardian or he/she will serve a jug.
-No early dismissals will be issued. - The validity of an excuse will include that the parent/guardian will have contacted the school between 7:30a.m. and 10:00 a.m. of the day of absence or may have done so the day before the absence. - Students may not leave campus during the school day unless the administration gives them permission.
+No early dismissals will be issued. - The validity of an excuse will include that the parent/guardian will have contacted the school between 7:30 a.m. and 10:00 a.m. of the day of absence or may have done so the day before the absence. - Students may not leave campus during the school day unless the administration gives them permission upon contacting the parent and making them aware that the student is asking to leave.

 Please Note: School is in session any day not specifically identified on the calendar as a holiday or recess day.
-Unless otherwise noted, school is dismissed at 2:15 p.m. or 3:30 p.m. dependent on the student's schedule.
+Unless otherwise noted, school is dismissed at 2:10 p.m. or 3:25 p.m. dependent on the student's schedule.
 The primary responsibility for student attendance rests with parents and students.
 Absence from classes for any reason may be detrimental to the learning process and may promote an undesirable habit in the student.
 Parental permission to leave school before school ends shall be granted only in extreme and rare situations.
 Personal appointments and commitments should be planned after class hours.
 The school reserves the right to deny a request for an early dismissal if the need is not of a serious nature.